Skip to content ↓

 Curriculum Goals across the Foundation Stage

-We will continue to explore many texts throughout this half term.
-Some of our focus texts will include:
+We will continue to explore many texts throughout this half term, some our focus texts will include:

 Writing – Dough disco/write dance